Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - `-n` will always override the behavior of `-b`.
 - `-h` will always override the behavior of rest of the flags.
 In fact, passing the `-h` flag means the `Assembler` will only output the help section, and will not assemble your source code.
 - All I/O files are supposed to be text files.

+### **NEW** Format File

+In version 2.0 and onwards, before the actual parsing and assembling of your code occurs, the Assembler first formats your source code and puts it into a text file which by default is named `format.txt`.

+In this step, the following things happen:
+1. All comments are removed.
+2. All leading and trailing spaces are removed
+3. All blank lines are removed
+4. Labels defined are recorded along with their line numbers.

+It is important to remember that you should not attempt to modify the generated formatted code.
+Rather, just modify your source code.

 ## Syntax